Dr. Liebowitz and a Medical Student Talk with a Patient

 The Pathway Scholars Program exists to provide a holistic foundation for Arizona pre-med students to succeed in the rigors of medical school at the College of Medicine – Phoenix.
 This program exists to provide academic support, leadership development and a dedicated community and is designed for students who have experienced unique or greater than average challenges in preparing to become competitive medical school applicants.

-Clinical Practicum facilitators support the Pathway Scholars Program by serving as a facilitator for an academic semester (usually one half-day shift per week for 12 weeks) to allow Pathway students to shadow in a clinical environment.
-Facilitators should provide students with opportunities to observe, hone critical thinking skills, explore and discover clinical applications of social determinants of health, advocacy, and social justice, and reveal gaps in student knowledge.
-MD, DO, DNP, PA, or NP credentials required; faculty title recommended.
+Clinical Practicum facilitators support the Pathway Scholars Program by serving as a facilitator for an academic semester (usually two shifts per month) to allow Pathway students to shadow in a clinical environment.
+Facilitators should provide students with opportunities to observe, hone critical thinking skills, explore and discover clinical applications of health and reveal gaps in student knowledge.
+MD or DO credentials required.
+Faculty title recommended.

 Pathway Scholars Program